Guadalcanal campaign: Strategic considerations

 Japanese control of the western Pacific area between May and August 1942.
 Guadalcanal is located in the lower right center of the map.

 On 7 December 1941, Japanese forces attacked the United States Pacific Fleet at Pearl Harbor, Hawaii.
-The attack killed almost 2,500 people and crippled much of the U.S. battleship fleet, precipitating formal declarations of war between the two nations the next day.
+The attack killed almost 2,500 and crippled much of the U.S. battleship fleet, precipitating formal declarations of war between the two nations the next day.
 The initial goals of the Japanese leadership were to neutralize the U.S. Navy, seize territories rich in natural resources, and establish strategic military bases with which to defend Japan's empire in the Pacific Ocean and Asia.
 Initially, Japanese forces captured the Philippines, Thailand, Malaya, Singapore, Burma, the Dutch East Indies, Wake Island, Gilbert Islands, New Britain and Guam.
 The U.S. was joined in the war against Japan by several of the Allied powers, including the British Empire and the Dutch government-in-exile, both of which had also been attacked by Japan.

 The Japanese made two attempts to continue their offensive and extend their outer defensive perimeter in the south and central Pacific to a point at which they could threaten Australia, Hawaii, and the U.S. west coast.
-The first offensive was thwarted in the naval Battle of the Coral Sea, which was a tactical stalemate but a strategic Allied victory in retrospect.
-It was the Allies' first major victory against the Japanese and significantly reduced the offensive capability of Japan's carrier forces.
+The first offensive was thwarted in the naval Battle of the Coral Sea, which was a tactical stalemate but a strategic Allied victory in that it checked Japan's expansion across the Pacific for the first time: it was the Allies' first major victory against the Japanese and significantly reduced the offensive capability of Japan's carrier forces.

 However, the battle did not temper Japan's audacious offensive military posture for several crucial months, with Japanese forces attempting a failed attack on Port Moresby over the Kokoda track.
 The second major Japanese offensive was stopped at the Battle of Midway.
 Both sides suffered significant losses in carrier aircraft and aircrew during these engagements.
-Crucially, while the Americans were able to reconstitute their naval air strength in relatively short order, the Japanese ultimately proved unable to do so.
+Crucially, while the Americans were able to reconstitute their naval air strength in relatively short order, Japanese limitations in industrial and pilot training capacity meant combat losses rapidly outpaced replacement men and matériel.
 These strategic victories allowed the Allies to transition to a more offensive stance in the Pacific theater, and attempt to seize the strategic initiative from Japan.